-By definition, corporate branding is a type of branding that seeks to attach credibility, value and importance to a new product by associating it to an established corporate name or brand.
+Corporate branding seeks to attach credibility, value and importance to a new product.
+This happens when you associate it with an established corporate name or brand.
 All over the world, corporations are becoming more aware of the opportunities that come with corporate branding.

-Whenever the term branding is mentioned, people associate it to companies and corporate institutions alone.
-Little do they know that an individual can also be a brand.
-Personal branding is simply the process whereby individuals sell or market themselves as brands.
+Whenever you mention branding, people associate it with companies and corporate institutions alone.
+But, an individual can also be a brand.
+Personal branding is the process whereby individuals sell or market themselves as brands.

-Once you have a clear idea of how you want your brand to be perceived, you can now lay down strategies to help build your personal brand.
-As a matter of fact, the advent of social media has given people the power to build personal brands easily.
-If you don’t believe me, just Google your name.
+Once you have an idea of how you want to perceive your brand, you can now lay down strategies to help build your personal brand.
+In truth, the advent of social media has given people the power to build personal brands fast.
+If you don’t believe me, Google your name.

 Achieving this will let your brand stand out from the competition.
 It also entices new customers thereby turning them into loyal customers.

 In totality, effective branding identifies, creates and maintains a satisfying relationship between a company and its customers.
 There are some branding options to choose from.
 What’s more important is that you choose the one that aligns with your business objectives.